florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 Just like with `exploit4`, it is easy to find a fitting offset with a debugger by looking at the difference of the provided (incorrect) address and the address of the `EGG` variable (e.g. by issuing `search "EGG"` in `gdb` with the `pwndbg` plugin).
 Thus, calling e.g. `eggshell -b 600 -o -2000` lets us spawn a shell from the `vulnerable` executable.

+Additionally, appending the `-s` flag to the `eggshell` call uses a different shellcode which not only spawns a shell but also calls `setreuid(geteuid(), geteuid())` before.
+With this addition, it is not only possible to spawn a shell at all, but also to spawn a shell with the executable's owner's privileges if the SUID bit on the executable is set.
+If the owner is set to `root` and the SUID bit is set (e.g. by executing `sudo chown root vulnerable && sudo chmod u+s vulnerable`), it is thus possible to spawn a root shell even when executing the exploit as a non-privileged user.

 # 64-bit Linux stack smashing